andreeaiana/graph_confrec/data/README.md

 ### Pre-trained SciBERT model

 In our experiments, we used the **scibert-scivocab-uncased** model for PyTorch HuggingFace.

 To replicate the experiments with the same pre-trained SciBERT model, download it from https://github.com/allenai/scibert and unzip it in `external/scibert_scivocab_uncased`.
+The _config.json_ file should be renamed to _bert_config.json_.